Revanth Reddy takes oath as Telangana chief minister

 The ministers who were inducted into the Reddy cabinet are Uttam Kumar Reddy, Damodar Raja Narasimha, D Sridhar Babu, Ponnam Prabhakar, Komatireddy Venkat Reddy, Ponguleti Srinivas Reddy, Danasari Anasuya, Tummala Nageswara Rao, Konda Surekha and Jupally Krishna Rao.

-Besides top Congress leaders such as party chief Mallikarjun Kharge, Sonia Gandhi, Rahul Gandhi and Priyanka Gandhi Vadra, several representatives from other parties of the Opposition INDIA bloc were present at the swearing-in ceremony at Hyderabad’s Lal Bahadur Stadium.
+Besides top Congress leaders such as party chief Mallikarjun Kharge, Sonia Gandhi, Rahul Gandhi and Priyanka Gandhi Vadra, several representatives from other parties of the Opposition INDIA bloc were present at the swearing-in ceremony at Hyderabad’s Lal Bahadur Shastri Stadium.

 Reddy is the second chief minister of India’s youngest state.
 Former Chief Minister K Chandrashekar Rao held the position from 2014 to 2023.
 Rao resigned after his Bharat Rashtra Samithi party lost the Assembly elections on Sunday.